evansbenj/SulaRAD/7_analysis_with_Kai_s_program.md

 ```
 module load cpan/2.10
 ```
 Then I could run this script:`Generates_bootstraps_of_tab_delimited_data_for_kai_program.pl`.
 Then I modified the `directory_commando` script to make the commando files executable.
 ANd then I changed it again to make it launch the runs on sharcnet.
+Then (on iqaluk because it does not work on kraken) I ran the parsefolder_commando script after making sure the `Parsefolder_class` program was in the `epoch2_full_bootstrap` directory.